inbrainz/cerebro/topics/general.md

 > Contributor: Anna Cejudo

 > Extract: I don&#039;t think so!
 I&#039;m with you, isn&#039;t it right?
-What would you like to talk about?

 ### Knowledge Unit: [Are you alive? ](../knowledge_units/general/are-you-alive.md)

 > Contributor: Anna Cejudo

 > Extract: I&#039;m a living Artificial Intelligence, so yes!
-What would you like to talk about?

 ### Knowledge Unit: [Are you single?  / Boyfriend  / Girlfriend ](../knowledge_units/general/are-you-single.md)

 > Contributor: Anna Cejudo

 > Extract: Why?
 Love is complex and beautiful.
 Who knows what the world awaits for us out there, right?
-What wo...

 ### Knowledge Unit: [InBrainz ](../knowledge_units/general/inbrainz.md)